 A: I developed my art style during my foundation courses at the School of Visual Arts in New York City.
-I double majored in Graphic Design and Advertising, and my coursework included painting, drawing, sculpture, and mixed media among other classes.
-I experimented with various styles during figure painting exercises, that eventually lead to my development of the meticulous ink and watercolor style that is my personal signature.
+I double-majored in Graphic Design and Advertising, and my coursework included painting, drawing, sculpture, and mixed media among other classes.
+I experimented with various styles during figure painting exercises, that eventually lead to my development of the meticulous ink and watercolour style that is my personal signature.

 Q: Why did you start doing portraits of famous people and what was the inspiration behind each portrait?